Indore: Economy

 Pithampur near Indore is known as the Detroit of Madhya Pradesh.

 Madhya Pradesh Stock Exchange (MPSE) was set up in 1919.
 It is the only stock exchange in Central India and the third oldest stock exchange in India.
 It is located in Indore.
 The National Stock Exchange (NSE) has established an Investor Service Centre in the city.

 TCS has officially started an offshore development centre in Indore with a total campus area of around 1.5 million square feet.
 Collabera has also announced plans to open campuses in Indore.
 Infosys is setting up a new development centre at Indore at an investment of ₹1 billion in Phase I at Super Corridor.
 Infosys demanded an area of 130 acres (53 hectares) to open its new facility in Indore which will employ about 13,000 people.
 The government of MP has done the land allotment.
-Impetus, headquartered in Los Gatos, California, USA, with multiple offshore offices in Indore, has started operations at its 25-acre land, procured from the SEZ.
+Impetus, headquartered in Los Gatos, California, United States, with multiple offshore offices in Indore, has started operations at its 25-acre land, procured from the SEZ.
 Besides these, there are several small and medium-sized software development firms in Indore.
 Webgility, a San Francisco-based ecommerce company that has had a presence in Indore since 2007, opened a 16,000 square-foot campus at NRK Business Park in 2017.
 Accenture has also opened the office in Vijay Nagar area.
 Nagarro and Persistent Systems also had the presence in Indore.

 Pinnacle Industries has an EV manufacturing unit at Indore.

 Culture

 Food

 Indore's culinary culture has a blend of Maharashtrian, Malwi, Rajasthani and Gujarati influence.
 The street food of the city is especially popular.
 Two of the most noteworthy street food places in Indore are Chappan Dukan and Sarafa Bazaar.

 As part of the Smart City project, the Chappan Dukan area has been developed as a smart food street.
 The cost of this project is ₹ 40 million and has been implemented in a 45-day period.

 Sarafa Bazaar, which is India's only night street-food market, attracts large crowds from the city and tourists from various places.

 Indore is also notable for its wide variety of namkeens or savoury items and has many popular namkeen stores across the city.
-Most popular food items of Indore include poha, kachori, samosa, jalebi, gulab jamun, rabdi, gajak, imarti, bhel, pani puri, hot dog, egg banjo, moong bhajiya, moong daal halwa, dahi wada, sabudana khichdi, sabudana wada, dhokla, jeeravan, and sev.
+Most popular food items of Indore include poha, kachori, samosa, jalebi, gulab jamun, rabdi, gajak, imarti, bhel, pani puri, hot dog, egg banjo, moong bhajiya, moong daal halwa, dahi wada, sabudana khichri, sabudana wada, dhokla, jeeravan, and sev.

 The city is debatably the most vegetarian city in India; nearly 49% of population is vegetarian at some level.